 The internal location of the site is set well away from all the multi-family structure on the site and abuts one RL zoned home to the north.
 The Master Plan indicates setback and separation from the north lot that is consistent with rear yard setbacks and buffering requirements.
-The homes would be 2 stories each.
+The homes would be either 2 or 3 stories.
 Staff concludes that building designs, heights and placement establish a project that is compatible with its surroundings and therefore consistent with this Suburban Residential Development Principle.